HVA 1201 - Basic HVAC Systems with Cooling

 HVA 1241 - HVAC Installation Techniques & Practices

 Basic practices required for new installation and replacement of HVAC equipment including an introduction to sheet metal skills, and copper and black pipe plumbing.
 Hands-on skills and code requirements will be stressed along with good safety practices.
 Includes installation of a complete residential HVACR system.
-Two classroom, six lab hours per week.
+One classroom, six lab hours per week.

 HVA 1261 - HVAC Loads & Distribution for Small Buildings